How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 ► Expedition

-Is the basic train, with regular service and big windows from which you can admire the staggering views.
+It is the basic train, with regular service and big windows from which you can admire the staggering views.

 ► Vistadome

-Honestly considering it’s only a 15 USD difference between Expedition and Vistadome, I would go for this one.
+Honestly, considering it’s only a 15 USD difference between Expedition and Vistadome, I would go for this one.
 I believe the unrivaled views make it worth it.

 ► Hiram Bingham

 Flashpackers, this is for you.
-A celebrity-style train, the Belmond Hiram Bingham train offers a world-class all-inclusive luxury service on the way to Machu Picchu.
+A celebrity-style train, the Belmond Hiram Bingham train offers a world-class, all-inclusive luxury service on the way to Machu Picchu.

-It includes local dance for your entertainment on board, finest dining, excruciating views from the Observation Car, the best Peruvian Cocktails, a private guide in English or Spanish, tea time at the Belmond Sanctuary Lodge, VIP lounge at the train station, entrance ticket and bus to the citadel.
+It includes local dance for your entertainment on board, finest dining, exquisite views from the Observation Car, the best Peruvian Cocktails, a private guide in English or Spanish, tea time at the Belmond Sanctuary Lodge, VIP lounge at the train station, entrance ticket and bus to the citadel.
 Definitely, the most exclusive way to experience one of the 7 wonders of the world.

 A few notes: